fwz/fwz.github.com-source/source/_posts/A-2D-Nim-Game.md

 0000   0000   0000   0000
 ```

-Believe it or not, knowing this situation make you 99% unbeatable in primary school.
+Believe it or not, knowing this states make you 99% unbeatable in primary school.

-But we want to know the essence of this game.
+But I want to discover the essence of this game.
 So let's do some deep dive in 20 years later.

 Instead of staying on the number axis, such as some basic Nim game [subtraction problem](https://en.wikipedia.org/wiki/Nim#The_subtraction_game_S(1,_2,_._._.,_k)) , this game is in a 2D space, and there are a lot of variation in each take.
-The first thought come to me is that this game is about graph theory and the situation analysis becoming connected graph analysis since removing stones require connectivity.
+The first thought come to me is that this game is about graph theory and the state analysis becoming connected graph analysis since removing stones require connectivity.
 After a simple estimation of my poor graph theory knowledge, I give up this direction shamelessly and try to analyse the state space of this game.

-Thanks to the simple nature of this game (and primary school), this game are consist of only 2^16 = 65536 states because there are 2 states for each stone and there are 16 stones.
+Thanks to the simple nature of this game, there are only 2^16 = 65536 states in this game.

 And we know that the following 16 states are absolutely going to lose the game.
-If we could leave this 16 situations to our opponent, then we could win the game.
+If we could leave this 16 states to our opponent, then we could win the game.

 ```
 1000  0100  0010  0001  0000  0000  ...
 0000  0000